 We continue to carry out the mission and vision of people with intellectual and developmental disabilities and their families.

 The Power of Parents

 In 1954, a small group of parents and other concerned individuals came together to act as voices for change.
-At the time, little was known about the condition of intellectual disabilities (at the time referred to as ‘mental retardation’) or its causes.
+At the time, little was known about intellectual and developmental disabilities or its causes.
 There were virtually no programs and activities in communities to assist in the development and care of children and adults with intellectual disabilities or to support families.

 It was common at that time for doctors to tell parents that the best place for their child was in an institution.
 Emboldened by their collective desire to raise their children in the home and their stubborn refusal to accept that institutionalization was the only option, The Arc’s founders fought even harder.

 Like every parent of any child, they wanted more for their children.
 They wanted their children to lead fulfilling lives out in the community and not be shuttered away in dark institutions.
 It was in that spirit that The Arc was born.